• Skip to main content

 Smoky tofu serving suggestions

-This roasted tofu also makes for a great topping for buddha bowls or simply to top any bowls of rice and veggies.
+This roasted tofu also makes for a great topping for buddha bowls (especially this vegan Mexican buddha bowl) or simply to top any bowls of rice and veggies.
 Keep the remaining sauce from the marinade (or double the recipe of the sauce) to drizzle over your bowl.
 Keep the tofu in slices or cut in bite size cubes.
 Add also to salads to boost its protein content.

-You can also enjoy it for breakfast to pair with tofu scramble, toasts and roasted potatoes.
+You can also enjoy it for breakfast to pair with silken tofu scramble, toast and oil-free roasted potatoes.
 This smoky tofu would add lots of flavor and act a little bit like bacon.

 Close up on a few slices of tofu that have been marinated and pan roasted.